chartshq/datamodel/README.md

 - difference
 - ... many more ...

-For more details on API's visit our [docs](http://www.muzejs.org/docs)
+For more details on APIs visit our [docs](http://www.muzejs.org/docs).

 ## License